AdobeDocs/experience-manager-htl.en/help/getting-started.md

 </h1>
 ```

-Two different kind of syntaxes can be distinguished:
+Two different kinds of syntaxes can be distinguished:

 * **Block Statements** - To conditionally display the `<h1>` element, a `data-sly-test` HTML5 data attribute is used.
 HTL provides multiple such attributes, which allow attaching behavior to any HTML element, and all are prefixed with `data-sly`.
 * **Expression Language** - HTL expressions are delimited by the `${` and `}` characters.
 At runtime, these expressions are evaluated and their value is injected into the outgoing HTML stream.